 - Hear from Ricardo Torres, an economist from the Center for the Study of the Cuban Economy.

 - Visit the site of the Bay of Pigs invasion of 1961 and the Bay of Pigs Museum where Peter Kornbluh will lead a discussion about the history of the U.S. paramilitary invasion.

 - Wander the cobblestone streets of Trinidad, a UNESCO World Heritage site, with a local Nancy Benitez, an expert in restoration, architecture, and history..

 - Explore the remarkable Museum of Cuban Art in the company of art historian, Nelson Herrera.

 - See the Che Guevara memorial, which houses the remains of the executed Marxist revolutionary and his fellow combatants killed in Bolivia in 1967.

 - Enjoy private music and dance performances and engaging lectures at venues throughout Havana and Trinidad.

-The all-inclusive cost of this week long tour is $5,455 per person with double occupancy ($370 single supplement), plus round-trip airfare to/from Havana.
-The program cost includes five nights at a four-star hotel in Havana; two nights at a private guesthouse in Trinidad; all ground transportation within Cuba; guided tours, seminars, and lectures; entrance to Cuba’s preeminent museums and attractions; several private music concerts; dance performances; most meals (including libations); and other captivating activities and events.
+The cost of this week long tour is $5,495 per person with double occupancy ($370 single supplement), plus round-trip airfare to Havana and from Santa Clara.
+The program cost includes four nights at a four-star hotel in Havana; three nights at a boutique hotel in Trinidad; all ground transportation within Cuba; guided tours, seminars, and lectures; entrance to Cuba’s preeminent museums and attractions; several private music concerts; dance performances; most meals (including libations); and other captivating activities and events.

 100% of the proceeds from our travel programs support The Nation’s journalism.